renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
-    Leaving PRs/branches as unlimited or as a high number increases the time it takes for Renovate to process a repository.
+    Leaving PRs/branches as unlimited or as a high number, increases the time it takes for Renovate to process a repository.
     If you find that Renovate is too slow when rebasing out-of-date branches, decrease the `branchConcurrentLimit`.

 If you have too many concurrent branches which rebase themselves each run, Renovate can take a lot of time to rebase.
 Solutions:

 - Decrease the concurrent branch limit (note: this won't go and delete any existing, so won't have an effect until you either merge or close existing ones manually)
 - Remove automerge and/or automatic rebasing (set `rebaseWhen` to `conflicted`).
-However if you have branch protection saying PRs must be up to date then it's not ideal to remove automatic rebasing
+However, if you have branch protection saying PRs must be up-to-date then it's not ideal to remove automatic rebasing

 ## branchName